kbarbary/sep/README.md

 same.
 Source Extractor has the advantage of doing all the operations (detection and analysis) simultaneously on each image section, which may confer CPU cache advantages, but this hasn't been tested.

+**What happens when Source Extractor is updated in the future?**

+SEP can be considered a fork of the Source Extractor codebase: it's development will not track that of Source Extractor in any automated way.
+However, the algorithms implemented so far in SEP are stable in Source Extractor: the SEP code was forked from v2.18.11, yet tested against the results of v2.8.6.